How Technology Is Helping Us Stay Connected In The Home

 On the other hand, telemonitoring, an extension of telehealth, is now common practise in Australia, allowing a person to wear or carry an electronic device that can be monitored by their healthcare team regardless of where they are.
+This can allow for far more opportunities for the person.
 These devices most often connected to apps and software that both patient and doctor can manage and monitor, to know when the patient may need to seek assistance, make changes to treatment plans or pain management, or to monitor general wellbeing, all whilst capturing data that can be shared with their caregiver and healthcare team.

 The implications of telehealth for in home care are far reaching.
 Although still having some way to go, a recent trial a rural GP undertook video consults for aged care patients and halved the number of required hospital visits.
 With a registered nurse, caregiver or family member with the patient, the GP or specialist can examine the patient, they can guide any examination necessary and see what’s going on in real time.
 For those with mobility issues telehealth alleviates the need to leave the house, but even if able to get out and about, telehealth speeds up the time in which a doctor can be seen as well as having positive implications for ongoing care after diagnosis, management of medicines and post operative care of patients.